metno/wxgen/README.rst

 Example use
 -----------

+Checkout the wiki page at https://github.com/metno/wxgen/wiki for a complete tutorial on how to run the program.
 Wxgen has three commands.
 The first simulates sequences of weather as follows:

 .. code-block:: bash